-Occupations associated with Hera include homemaker, counselling, childcare, midwifery, nursing and teaching.
+Occupations associated with Hera include homemaker, counseling, childcare, midwifery, nursing, and teaching.

 The Hera Archetype

-The Hera archetype has perhaps historically been seen as the most idealised form of womanhood, being as she is primarily a caregiver but combining this with qualities of strength, courage, determination, protectiveness and authority.
+The Hera archetype has perhaps historically been seen as the most idealized form of womanhood, being as she is primarily a caregiver but combining this with qualities of strength, courage, determination, protectiveness, and authority.